 Copies of mechanical integrity test results shall be maintained in a local office of the operator for five ten years and made available to the Division, upon request.
-The operator shall assess all test results to determine continued safe operations and that risks identified in the Pipeline Management Plan are adequately addressed.
+The operator shall assess all test results to determine continued safe operations and that risks identified in the pipeline management plan are adequately addressed.
 The operator shall repair and retest or remove from service any pipeline that fails the mechanical integrity test.
 The Division shall be promptly notified in writing by the operator of any pipeline taken out of service due to a test failure.
 The operator shall promptly notify the Division in writing of any pipeline taken out of service due to a test failure.

-- (g) Vapor recovery pipelines are exempt from mechanical integrity testing under subdivision (f) if they are equipped with safeguards, such as oxygen detectors and are leak tested at least annually.
-The operator shall document the safeguards and inspection regime in its Pipeline Management Plan. - (f)(h) A county board of Supervisors, a city council, or another state agency may petition the Supervisor to include other pipelines within their jurisdiction as environmentally sensitive or within a sensitive area.
-The request must be in writing and based on findings of a competent, professional evaluation that shows there is a probability of significant public danger or environmental damage if a leak were to occur. - (1) Within 30 days of receipt of a petition, the Supervisor shall notify any affected operator. - (2) Within 60 days of notification to the operators, the Supervisor shall schedule a hearing with the petitioner and operators to allow all parties to be heard. - (3) Within 30 days after the conclusion of the hearing, the Supervisor shall make a determination as to whether the areas or pipelines should be considered environmentally sensitive. - (i) For pipelines that are subject to mechanical integrity testing under subdivision (f), but that were not subject to mechanical integrity testing under subdivision (f) prior to January 1, 2018, mechanical integrity testing is not required to be completed until January 2, 2020.
-For these pipelines, mechanical integrity testing shall be scheduled, completed, and mechanical integrity test results documented per subdivision (f) prior to January 2, 2020.
+(f)(g) A county board of supervisors, a city council, or another state agency may petition the Supervisor to include other pipelines within their jurisdiction as environmentally sensitive or within a sensitive area.
+The request must be in writing and based on findings of a competent, professional evaluation that shows there is a probability of significant public danger or environmental damage if a leak were to occur.

+- (1) Within 30 days of receipt of a petition, the Supervisor shall notify any affected operator. - (2) Within 60 days of notification to the operators, the Supervisor shall schedule a hearing with the petitioner and operators to allow all parties to be heard. - (3) Within 30 days after the conclusion of the hearing, the Supervisor shall make a determination as to whether the areas or pipelines should be considered environmentally sensitive or a sensitive area.